facebook

 Who Needs a DVLA Eye Test?

-- If you’ve been referred by your doctor or optician due to concerns about your vision
+• If referred by your doctor or optician over vision concerns.

-- If you have a medical condition that may affect your eyesight
+• With a medical condition that might affect your eyesight.

 Components of the DVLA Eye Test